MEET OUR GRADUATES: On Her Way to Becoming a Teacher, She Will Serve in the Military

 Since her freshman year, Aldana has been a member of the Army Reserve Officers’ Training Corps (ROTC).
 ROTC provides leadership training, pays for her college education and guarantees a post-college career.
 In exchange, participants commit to serving in the military after graduation for four years.

-“In July, I will be an active-duty second lieutenant,” she says.
+“After graduation, I will become an active-duty second lieutenant,” she says.
 “Although it’s been a challenge – balancing school, work on weekends, taking classes, training three times a week and going out in the woods for four days at the end of each semester – I’m very happy.”

 “Being part of this program has been a big honor,” she says.
 “I’ve learned a lot about myself, such as successful communication, emotional control, teamwork, embracing failure and understanding that every team member has their strengths.”